Glencloghlea:

 high, 1.3 metres wide and 30 cms thick.

-The capstone has fallen to one side of the chamber, pushing
+by brambles.
+The capstone has fallen to one side of the chamber,

-one of the portal-stones (which measure 1.6 metres high) slightly
+pushing one of the portal-stones (which are 1.6 metres high)

 ~ 12.5 km NNE in Ballylowra